Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 Use a scraper and your hands to increase tension and shape it into a batard.

-Drop into a lined banneton or similar-shaped basket with the smooth side down.
-Allow the shaped dough to rest for 30-60 minutes.
+Place the dough into a lined banneton or a similar basket with the smooth side facing down.
+Let it rest for 30 to 60 minutes.

 Stitching the dough with fingers to create tensionPin